Michael12309/PinMapGenerator/README.md

 Since the human eye values certain colors more than others, I favored the use of some colors over others.
 To remove this bias, just add a "1" for this parameter.

+## Program output

+The program will output 2 images:

+- "Number map.png"
+  - This is a map of numbers showing you where to place pins.
+Each number correlates to a color from Constants.py in the order that they appear.

+- "Preview.png"
+  - A preview of what the pin art will look like using the colors provided in Constants.py.

+The console output will tell you how many pins you'll need total, and the amount you need per color.